jhwhenry/cpd/CPD_BR_Offline_522.md

 -n ${PROJECT_CPD_INST_OPERANDS}
 ```

-- To check whether the database cluster is in fenced mode or not:
+- To check whether any of the PostgreSQL cluster is in fenced mode or not:

 ```
-oc get cluster <cluster-name> -o yaml | grep -i fence -A 5
+oc get clusters.postgresql.k8s.enterprisedb.io <cluster-name> -o yaml | grep -i fence -A 5
 ```

 - To check the status of the database pods: